drslump/Spec-PHP/README.md

  - Review configurable options and extension points
  - Improve annotations support
  - Use annotation to inherit from custom PHPUnit_TestCase class (ie: Zend_Test)
- - Hamcrest_BaseMatcher factory to create matchers with a callback function

 ### Later